srijitpatra99/Email-sender/README.md

-Here’s a refined version of your **Email-Sender** repository description for a polished and professional touch:

----

 # **Email-Sender** ✉️

 A simple email-sending application built with **Node.js** and **Nodemailer** to demonstrate email delivery functionality.
 This project processes user-submitted information on the backend and sends an email to the provided recipient.